splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Continue to add users to the team.

 #.
 When you're finished adding users, click :guilabel:`Create`.

-#.
 The new team name appears in the list of teams.
-If you added yourself to the team, the Member label appears next to the number of team members.

 .. _admin-delete-team: